vectech-dev/ORSAC_data_cleaning_public/README.md

 # orsac_label_verification

 Algorithm inspired by the ransac algorithm that iteratively cleans datasets for classification problems.
-This repository is created for the paper "Ransac for Deep Learning Classification" (placeholder)
+This repository is created for the paper "An Ordered Sample Consensus (ORSAC) Method for Data Cleaning Inspired by RANSAC: Identifying Probable Mislabeled Data"

 ## Setup